RobDWaller/code101/README.md

 </ul>
 ```

-Note that the closing tags are marked with a `/`.
 The code example will output an unordered list of items, each marked with a bullet point:

 - Item One
 - Item Two
 - Item Three

+**Note:** closing tags in HTML are marked with a forward slash `/` eg `</h1>`.

 ## What are Cascading Style Sheets (CSS)?